How often you pay deductions

 When you make a payment to us, you'll need to use your IRD number as a reference.
 This allows us to link the payment to you.
 You'll also need a payee code showing which type of tax the payment is for.

-If you use EMP (employment activities) or DED (employer deduction) account types, you can make a single payment for:
+For the EMP (employment activities) account type, you can make a single payment for:

 Choosing the right account type

-When you make an adjustment to your Employment Information after it has already been paid and accounted for and resulted in a debit balance, you can pay this using the EMP or DED payment codes and the affected period.
+When you change your Employment Information after you have paid and accounted for it, there may be a debit balance.
+You can pay this using the EMP payment code and the affected period.

 Checking your payments